 — Power Save (PS) mode: A STA alternates between the awake state and the doze state, as determined by the rules defined in this subclause

 An AP or PCP keeps track of the wakeup schedule of all associated non-AP and non-PCP STAs.
+A non-AP and non-PCP STA keeps track of the wakeup schedule of all associated non-AP and non-PCP STAs that it is communicating with.
+There is no end time to a wakeup schedule.
+Once a STA enters PS mode according to its wakeup schedule it stays indefinitely in PS mode until it leaves the PS mode through mechanisms defined in this section.
+Once a STA is made aware of the wakeup schedule of another STA, it is able to keep track of the wakeup schedule on its own.
 Each STA delivers traffic to a peer STA only when the peer STA is in awake state.

 P1580L23